30 Mar 2020

 We’ll detail the steps involved in the employee grievance procedure below.

-- Step one: Informal grievance procedure
+Informal grievance procedure

 When you’re made aware of a grievance, you’ll discuss it with the employee and attempt to resolve the conflict in an effective and timely manner.